tihomirahristozova/model/generations/LOGXXXXX.md

 **Non-composite products**

-If the parent requsition line's products is non-composite, the system will create a "traditional" warehouse order line.
+If the parent requsition line's products is non-composite, the system will create a "traditional" warehouse order line with Receive or Dispatch task type.

 **Warehouse Order Lines executing a non-composite product is created as follows**